Table of Contents

 They Want to Change Their Sound

-The sound of a guitar is determined by the shape of the body, the type and thickness of the wood, the kind of pickups or configuration, and other features.
-Musicians often use different guitars in a single performance because they want to change their sound.
+The sound of a guitar is determined by the shape of the body, the type of wood, and even the pickups.
+Some guitars even have chambers built into them that change the sound.
+Musicians use many guitars during a performance because they want a different tone.

 This is a common practice for guitarists that want to change the sound of each song.
 They do this because they are looking to create different sounds or unique aspects of music.

-Some musicians will switch guitars when they need a louder sound, while others will do it when they want something softer.
+Some musicians will switch guitars when they need something louder.
+While others will do it when they want something softer.

 To Promote A New Product Range

 Musicians change guitars between songs to promote a new product range.
-This is because they have several brands that they endorse, and changing guitars will advertise new lines or custom instruments.
+This is because they have several brands that they endorse.
+Changing guitars will advertise new lines or custom instruments.

 There are a few guitarists that change models solely for show.
-The most famous example is Eddie Van Halen, who would change guitars between songs just to keep the audience entertained.
+The most famous example is Eddie Van Halen.
+He would change guitars between songs just to keep the audience entertained.

-It’s difficult to pinpoint exactly why these guitarists do this, but it is clear that they are doing it purely for show.
+It’s difficult to pinpoint exactly why these guitarists do this.
+But it’s clear that they are doing it purely for show.
 They might be trying to impress the audience, or they might be trying to keep them entertained.

 Do Guitars Have Different Sounds?